-Mailchimp surveys can help you receive valuable feedback from your contacts and others who might be interested in your brand.
+Mailchimp surveys help you collect valuable feedback from your contacts and others who might be interested in your brand.
 Surveys are easy to share on the web or in Mailchimp campaigns, so people can engage with them immediately.
-And if your survey asks for an email address, you can use it to apply tags and grow your audience.
+If your survey asks for an email address, you can use it to apply tags and grow your audience.

 In this article, you’ll learn how to create a survey.

 Here are some things to know before you begin this process.

 - This article is about hosted surveys in Mailchimp.
 To learn how to add a simple poll or survey to your email content, check out Add a Simple Poll or Survey to Your Campaign.

 - Your account user level must be Manager or higher to create surveys.

 - Each survey is associated with 1 audience in your account.
 After you finalize a survey, you can't change the audience.

 - Respondents who provide their email address are added to your audience as a subscribed or non-subscribed contact.
 Both of these contact types count towards your monthly plan limit.

 - If you have a preferred third-party survey tool like SurveyMonkey or Typeform, you can create a survey outside of Mailchimp and link it to your campaign.